NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 to the same region, for easier comparison among them.

 When the images are in a single window, an individual image can be turned on or off via a checkbox.
-Clicking on an image’s name will zoom to it and display it on top of other images.
+Clicking on an image's name will zoom to it and display it on top of other images.
 By right-clicking the list of images, other operations can be performed, such as deleting an image from the view, etc.